truar/developer-blog/content/articles/continuous-deployment-with-cloud-build-in-firebase.md

 # Introduction

 We just created a simple Vue application deployed in Firebase in the [previous article](/build-deploy-vue-app-in-firebase-with-cloudrun-backend).
-Like I mentioned many times in this blog, regular feedback are key to build a successful application.
+Like I mentioned many times in this blog, regular feedback is key to build a successful application.

 Let's enhance the Continuous Deployment pipeline we created in [Continuous Deployment pipeline with Cloud Build on Cloud Run](/continuous-deployment-with-cloud-build) to add automatic deployment of the frontend part of our application.

 To remind you, we previously created a nice Vue application communicating with a Cloud Run backend application.
 The application was deployed on Firebase to have an international audience with no effort.
-Le's automate this deployment.
+Let's automate this deployment.

 Here is the [Github project](https://github.com/truar/blog-resources) you can clone to follow the article.